kubesphere/website/content/en/docs/project-user-guide/application-workloads/jobs.md

 ## Job Operations

-On the job detail page, you can manage the job after it is created.
+On the Job detail page, you can manage the Job after it is created.

 - **Edit Info**: Edit the basic information except `Name` of the job.
-- **Rerun Job**: Rerun the job, the pod will restart, and a new execution record will be generated.
+- **Rerun Job**: Rerun the Job, the pod will restart, and a new execution record will be generated.
-- **View YAML**: View the job's specification in YAML format.
+- **View YAML**: View the Job's specification in YAML format.
-- **Delete**: Delete the job and return to the job list page.
+- **Delete**: Delete the Job and return to the Job list page.

 ![job-operation](/images/docs/project-user-guide/application-workloads/jobs/job-operation.jpg)